Fisheries M.S.

 • Prerequisites: calculus; elementary statistics; ichthyology, biology of fish or invertebrate zoology; and computer competency.

 • It is recommended that you provide evidence of communication (oral and writing) and analytical skills.
-This could be shown through technical writing samples, recorded presentations, poster presentations, examples of data analyses, relevant test results, etc. Please limit the evidence provided to, two examples and explain how this evidence is relevant in your Statement of Purpose.
+This could be shown through technical writing samples, recorded presentations, poster presentations, examples of data analyses, relevant test results, etc. Please limit the evidence provided to two examples and explain how this evidence is relevant in your statement of academic goals.

-• Your statement provides the application review committee within the department an opportunity to learn about your background and motivation:
+• Statement of academic goals: Your statement provides the application review committee within the department an opportunity to learn about your background and motivation:

 • Your professional goals, including longer-term career goals and your motivations for pursuing those goals